 The health care provider will look for signs of dehydration, including:

-Tests that examine stool samples may be used to identify which virus is causing the sickness.
-This is usually not needed for viral gastroenteritis.
-A stool culture may be done to find out whether bacteria are causing the problem.
+Tests of stool samples may be used to identify the virus that is causing the sickness.
+Most of the time, this test is not needed for viral gastroenteritis.
+A stool culture may be done to find out if the problem is being caused by bacteria.

 The goal of treatment is to prevent dehydration by making sure the body has enough water and fluids.
 Fluids and electrolytes (salt and minerals) that are lost through diarrhea or vomiting must be replaced by drinking extra fluids.
 Even if you are able to eat, you should still drink extra fluids between meals.